dmnburrows/admin_tools/README.md

 # admin tools

-admin tools db is a Python library for performing various administrative functions on data.
+admin tools is a Python library for performing various administrative functions on data.